 A measure can lose endorsement for a number of reasons.
 The evidence supporting the measure may have changed, new testing data provided may no longer support the reliability or validity of the measure, or the measure steward may no longer be interested in maintaining the measure's endorsement, among others.
 For the purposes of this scan, NQF has investigated the general circumstances around why a measure may have lost endorsement.
-During subsequent work to create the measure frameworks, as the Committee identifies which no-longer-endorsed measures are actually critical to improving measurement, and therefore maternal health outcomes, NQF will conduct a more detailed investigation.
+During subsequent work to create the measure frameworks, if the Committee identifies those measures which are no longer-endorsed, yet still critical to improving measurement and maternal health outcomes, NQF will conduct detailed investigations into those measures.